 It's our job to guide you through the production process so you can focus on your day-to-day tasks while we 'do the heavy lifting' in creating the video.
 It is a collaborative process, and a client that's engaged with us usually ends up with a better product, but it's our goal to make the production a pleasant experience that you'll want to repeat with us..

-With more than 20 years experience in the broadcast and corporate video production arena, the Forrester Media team can often generate estimates after just one phone call with our client.
+With more than 20 years experience in the broadcast and corporate video production arena, we can often generate estimates after just one phone call with our client.
 We listen to our clients, their needs and follow up with questions allowing us to prepare an estimated cost for the production.

 In estimating a cost, our goal is to maximize the production value for the budget.
 Some clients know how much they have budgeted for a production, others do not.
 I'll be honest and say it's much easier to know the price range so we can deliver a budget that's suitable.

 You can compare it to purchasing a car.
 Cars basically do one thing: move you from point A to point B. How you move, though, is another matter.
 You can spend $15,000 or you can spend $50,000 (or more) to achieve the same goal.
 Video is similar.
 You can spend $4000 or $15,000 (or more), but instead of leather seating and satellite radio, we're determining days of shooting, narration options, graphics and editing - even camera options - that make the most of the budget available for the production.